antazo/ai-python/README.md

 # Azure AI with Python

-Access Microsoft Azure AI and its cognitive services using Python, and Flask.
-A valid subscription to Azure is needed for your endpoints.
+Access Microsoft Azure AI advanced capabilities (Cognitive Services) using Python.
+A valid subscription to Azure is needed for your own endpoints:

+ * Translator
+ * Computer Vision (pending)

-This repository uses virtual environments, CI pipelines (GitHub Actions), Docker, and Kubernetes as optional.
+This repository uses virtual environments, CI pipelines (GitHub Actions), and containerization as optional.

 ## Installation